SS Republic (1871): White Star Line

 When Thomas Henry Ismay established White Star Line in 1867, he came to an agreement with Gustav Christian Schwabe in return for financial assistance.
 Ismay promised to build the company's future ships in Harland and Wolff's shipyards in Belfast, which had been founded by Schwabe's nephew Gustav Wilhelm Wolff.
 Four ships were originally commissioned to form the Oceanic class, but this was later expanded to six.
-Republic was the fourth ship of the class and was launched on 4 July 1871; its name notes the date it was launched was Independence Day in the United States.
+Republic was the fourth ship of the class and was launched on 4 July 1871; although she was launched as Adriatic, her name was changed to Republic by late August.
+The name refers to the fact she was launched on Independence Day in the United States.

 The ship's maiden voyage took place on 1 February 1872, from Liverpool to New York City, stopping at Queenstown.
-This trip damaged the ship; a rainstorm flooded the engine room and boiler room, and a lifeboat was damaged, seriously injuring a sailor.
-This incident led White Star Line to reconsider their routes, and they found that ships with the most freedom of movement rarely suffered damage.
+During this journey, the ship encountered exceptionally rough weather and high seas, so much so that water entered the ship via the ventilation cowls, and a wave smashed the glass of the skylight to the engine room, allowing much water to enter, which extinguished several boilers.
+One of the lifeboats broke loose in the rough conditions, badly injuring the ship's Second Mate.
+As a result of this incident, White Star Line changed their policy towards the stowage of lifeboats in rough weather, as it had been observed that the boats which had been tightly tied down were smashed by the waves, while those which were given more freedom of movement suffered less damage.

 At the end of 1872, all six Oceanic class ships were in service, but White Star Line only required five.
 Ismay attempted to compete with the Pacific Steam Navigation Company on the line of the South Atlantic and the Pacific, destined for Chile.
 Republic was chosen to serve this route with two smaller mixed-liners, SS Asiatic and SS Tropic, and two other ships, SS Gaelic and SS Belgic.

 Faced with this offensive, the Pacific Steam Navigation Company attempted to construct a vessel capable of competing with Republic, the Tacora.
 Both ships participated in a race between Liverpool and Callao in October 1871; the Tacora was unable to travel beyond Montevideo, but Republic successfully completed the journey.
 Despite the success of the trip, Republic was placed back on the route to New York, while the South Atlantic and Pacific routes were cancelled, as they were too expensive.